juanje/cookbook-redmine/README.md

 * build-essential
 * openssl

+If you are running different chef versions in your box, see https://github.com/opscode-cookbooks/apt#requirements to configure proper apt version in Berksfile

 ### Test the cookbook with Vagrant

 You need to have installed Vagrant version 1.1.X and the Berskshelf plugin: